ivoputzer/ivoputzer.blog/_articles/2020-01-22-inception-how-it-all-re-started.md

 I have many project ideas that I am willing to disclose and to develop in the near feature.
 I'll be posting honest progress and insights on those ideas to explore any kind of feedback as well as give you a sneak peek into what I am doing every day.

 ## Let's talk about the blog
-I wanted a fresh start, that's why I decided to go from scratch instead of resuming the one I already had.
+I wanted a fresh start, that's why I decided to go from scratch instead of resuming the blog I already had.
 I'm sure nobody will mind that too much!

 To keep it basic it had to be something I don't have to pay nor care for too much.
 Ever.
 I ended up using [Github Pages](https://pages.github.com) which notoriously works well with [Jekyll](https://jekyllrb.com).
 Though since that kind of choice felt somewhat outdated nowadays, I wanted to give [@11ty](https://www.11ty.dev) (Eleventy) a try and it turned out to be really great! and fast!